johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 -	Scripture readings
 -	three, four or five topical sections
 -	illustrations and summaries
--	a set of topical discussion questions
+-	topical discussion questions
 -	occasional bonus questions.

 <!--\begin {pause}-->

 Illustrations
-:	— if insufficient books are available, illustrations should be reproduced using blackboards or other aids, drawing on the ground if necessary, in order to allow all group members to appreciate the relevance of the topical illustration. *If you have an artist in the group, give them this task*.
+:	— if insufficient books are available, find a way to reproduce illustrations, using blackboards or other aids, in order to ensure everyone present may appreciate the relevance of a topical illustration. *If you have an artist in the group, give them responsibility for this task*.

 Mother-tongue is the natural language of the heart
 :	and its use may be encouraged and employed as appropriate, particularly during group discussions and especially for Scripture reading and memorisation.